5 Best Drywall Taping Tools in 2022

 Goldblatt G15301 Banjo-Dry Tape

-With the body made of rugged lightweight aluminum, Goldblatt G15301 Banjo-Dry Tape can hold up to 500 feet roll of drywall tape.
-This banjo drywall tape has two sections.
-One section holds the tape roll, and the other is for the joint compound, called mud.
+With the body made of rugged, lightweight aluminum, Goldblatt G15301 Banjo-Dry Tape can hold up to 500 feet roll of drywall tape.

 The partition between the two sections doesn’t let mud reach the tape.
-So tape stays dry, and mud sticks to only one side of the tape.
-Remember to position the tape above mud in the mud section to get mud on the correct side of the tape.
-You can use 40 feet to 45 feet of tape to fill joins before mud in the mud section gets finished.
-After that, you have to refill the mud section.
+So, the tape stays dry, and mud sticks to only one side of the tape.
+Remember to position the tape above the mud in the mud section to get it on the correct side of the tape.

-Latched side is smaller than the other side, leaving a gap in the back of the tape holder portion.
-Through this gap, you can check how much tape you have used without opening the banjo.
-The handle is made of wood and includes a thumb rest that will not let your thumb slip away while working.
+The latched side is smaller than the other side, leaving a gap in the back of the tape holder portion.
+You can check how much tape you have used without opening the banjo through this gap.

 Pros